LeeTwentyThree/Lee23-LegacySubnauticaMods/Downloads/DownloadPages/MonkeySayMonkeyGet.md

 ### Troubleshooting

 - Make sure you pasted the all 4 DLLs in the Plugins folder of the mod download into the '...Subnautica\Subnautica_Data\Plugins' folder in the game.
 - If you are using Windows, hit the Windows key and search "Manage sound devices".
-Make sure to disable all Input devices besides the microphone you are using.
+Make sure to disable all Input devices besides the microphone you are using.\

+### Stupid things you can do

+- You can summon just about anything in the game, and give yourself just about any amount of any item you want.
+- You can summon Star Platinum by saying his name.
+You can tell him to bring you a certain thng, or all of that thing.
+For example "bring me every acid mushroom".
+He'll try his best to do that.
+Of course you can also stop time by saying "The World".
+- You can refill your own oxygen, hunger, health, etc... or starve yourself.
+- You can explode the aurora.
+- You can teleport to just about any place you can name.
+- You can have the game play weird sounds.

 ### Credits